Chapter 6 of 12

 Persevere Signals

-• Users complain about bugs (they want to use it)
+• Users complain about bugs (they want to use it but can't)

-• Users ask for more features, not different product
+• Users ask for more features, not a different product

 Pivot Signals